Updated November 2017

 All of the products in this review (with the exception of the Sketcher USA Reggae-Rasta Thong

 ) strap securely to your foot and sport patterned soles, making them versatile enough for off-trail forays.
-Within our review, we've identified the models that are best for certain activities like water sports, hiking, and travel.
+Within our review, we've identified the models that are best for specific activities like water sports, hiking, and travel.
 To narrow down your specific needs, cruise over to our Buying Advice

 for comprehensive assistance.